Before-and-after satellite images show Maui devastation in stark contrast

-LAHAINA, Hawaii (AP) — Before-and-after satellite images show in unmistakable and stark contrast the devastation that wildfires brought to the historic Maui community of Lahaina.
+LAHAINA, Hawaii — Before-and-after satellite images show in unmistakable and stark contrast the devastation that wildfires brought to the historic Maui community of Lahaina.

 Images taken before this week’s fire show streets filled in and bordered by green vegetation.
 The images taken after the fire show a gray, barren landscape, sometimes with lingering smoke clouds billowing from rubble.